-(iii) Financial liabilities
+(ii) Financial liabilities

-Initial recognition and subsequent measurement
+Initial recognition

 Financial liabilities within the scope of IAS 39, are classified at initial recognition, as financial liabilities at fair value through profit or loss or loans and borrowings, as appropriate.
 The Group determines the classification of its financial liabilities at initial recognition.